 Day or night, if you plan on riding through mud, a winch is an essential ATV accessory.
 It's much harder to pick a good route through mud and much easier to get stuck in it at night.
 A winch is your best friend when it comes to getting your ATV out of the mud.
 It also comes in handy with your ATV or side-by-side for use around your yard, and for many other purposes besides getting unstuck, so you should invest in one for your quad regardless.

 Call it "Safety 101", but a quality helmet, goggles, gloves and boots are essential when riding an ATV any time, day or night.
 Temperatures drop at night, so gloves and a jacket are good for comfort as well as safety.
 A sturdy off-road jacket shields you from rain, and protects you from getting battered by branches.
 When gearing up for a night ride, spray yourself with bug repellent too, as mosquitoes and other pests tend to come out and play more after dark.

 4. Make a Pre-Ride Inspection

 Inspect your ATV before every ride, day or night.
-Check the wheels and tires for any signs of damage, and make sure the tire pressure is correct.
+Check the wheels and tires for signs of damage, and make sure the tire pressure is correct.
 Inspect the chain tension, set it correctly if it's off, and check the sprockets for any broken teeth.
-Make sure all the levers and pedals are working correctly, and test the lights before heading out.
-Don't forget to fill up the fuel tank, unless you want to get stranded out in the middle of nowhere at night!
+Make sure all levers and pedals are working, and test the lights before heading out.
+Don't forget to fill up the fuel tank, unless you want to get stranded out in the middle of nowhere.

-Never ride your ATV alone, especially after dark.
-The chances of an accident are far greater at night, and if something bad does happen, it's best to have others around who can help.
+Never ride solo at night.
+The chances of an accident are far greater after dark, and if something bad does happen, it's best to have others around who can help.
 Only ride on designated trails, as your chances of encountering problems are much smaller than venturing out into an unknown path.
 Designated trails also increase the likelihood of finding other riders nearby to flag down for help if needed.

 6. Ride Within Your Field of Vision